Chase Winovich

-Chase Winovich (/ˈwɪnoʊvɪtʃ/) (born April 19, 1995) is an American football defensive end for the Houston Texans of the National Football League (NFL).
-He played college football at Michigan.
-As a junior, he was a 2017 first-team (media) and second-team (coaches) All-Big Ten selection.
-As a senior, he was first-team All-Big Ten (both coaches and media) and received several second-team All-American recognition.
-He played outside linebacker and tight end at Michigan before switching to defensive end as a junior.
-He was drafted by the New England Patriots in the third round of the 2019 NFL Draft.
+Chase Camden Winovich (/ˈwɪnoʊvɪtʃ/) (born April 19, 1995) is an American former professional football player who was a defensive end for five seasons in the National Football League (NFL).
+He played college football for the Michigan Wolverines.
+He was a two-time All-Big Ten Conference selection, and received All-American honors in 2018.
+He was selected by the New England Patriots in the third round of the 2019 NFL draft.
+Winovich spent his first three seasons with the Patriots, also playing for the Cleveland Browns, Houston Texans and Miami Dolphins.

-Early years
+Early life

 Winovich played linebacker and quarterback at Thomas Jefferson High School in Pennsylvania, where he committed to Michigan over offers from Arizona, Arkansas, Florida State, Michigan State, Missouri, Northwestern, Ohio State, Pitt, Tennessee, Virginia Tech, and West Virginia.
 At times he also played safety and return specialist.
 Despite being a lifelong Ohio State fan and having an offer from Ohio State, he committed to Michigan due to his connection to Michigan head coach Brady Hoke.
 Winovich's brother-in-law was also a huge Michigan fan.
 On National Signing Day, February 5, 2014, Winovich was the first to submit his National Letter of Intent paperwork, which was officially processed at 7:03 a.m., to Michigan.